LidiaMorejudo/spanresources/README.md

 ## Topology Diagrams

-Below are diagrams illustrating the pages that are accessible for users based on their session state (guest/logged in guest/admin), any page not listed in a diagram is designed not to be accessible by a user.
+The following diagrams outline the user-accessible pages based on session state (Guest, Logged-in Guest, or Admin).
+Any pages not represented in these diagrams are intentionally restricted and not accessible to users in the corresponding session state.

 ## Database Schema & Structure